intel-lab-lkp/linux/Documentation/gpu/introduction.rst

 Except in special situations (to separate locked from unlocked variants) locking requirements for functions aren't documented in the kerneldoc.
-Instead locking should be check at runtime using e.g.
+Instead locking should be checked at runtime using e.g.
 ``WARN_ON(!mutex_is_locked(...));``.
 Since it's much easier to ignore documentation than runtime noise this provides more value.
 And on top of that runtime checks do need to be updated when the locking rules change,